-- Blue Hat Hackers: Blue Hat Hackers are similar to Script Kiddies, however they intend to use their knowledge to seek revenge against an organisation or a person.
-They are also new to the field of hacking and usually have revengeful intentions when they learn hacking.
+- Blue Hat Hackers: Blue Hat Hackers are similar to Script Kiddies, however, they intend to use their knowledge to seek revenge against an organisation or a person.
+They are also new to the field of hacking and usually have revengeful intentions when they learn to hack.

 Related Read: Career in Cryptography and Network Security